 Composition of Air

 It is the second most plentiful gas in the air.
 Oxygen plays an important role for human beings, animals and plants in the following ways.
 Most of the living beings need oxygen for respiration.
 Green plants produce oxygen during photosynthesis.

 The consumption of oxygen by human beings and animals is replenished by the production of the same by plants.
 Hence, the oxygen content in the air remains balanced.
 Indiscriminate felling of trees disturbs this balance.

-Carbon dioxide: It is another important gas.
+It is another important gas.
 Green plants need carbon dioxide to carry out photosynthesis.
 Most of the living beings release carbon dioxide during respiration.

-Photosynthesis is a process used by plants and other organisms to convert the light energy, normally from the Sun, to chemical energy that can be later released to fuel the organisms' activities.
+Photosynthesis is a process used by plants and other organisms to convert light energy, normally from the Sun, to chemical energy that can be later released to fuel the organisms' activities.